kubeflow/community/releases/handbook.md

 tracking issue or board so that distributions can track patch releases independently of the minor releases.

 ### Release Retrospective

 The Release Team should host a [blameless](https://sre.google/sre-book/postmortem-culture/) retrospective and capture notes with the community.
 The aim of this doc is for everyone to chime in and discuss what went well and what could be improved.

+### Prepare for the Next Release
+- Release Manager nominates the next release manager and discuss with the release team
+- Send out a [call for participation](https://groups.google.com/g/kubeflow-discuss/c/mdpnTxYv7kM/m/dO9ny3woCQAJ) for the next release
+- (if needed) Update the release handbook
+- Work to close any remaining tasks
+- Close all release tracking issues
+- Give Kubeflow release calendar access to the new release manager